-Area Our Targets Our Progress Water We aim to roll out remote meter readers across our estate to improve data collection.
-We aim to reduce our water consumption by 5% year-on-year following establishing our baseline in 2022.
-We have started installing water saving and recording measures in 2021 to begin this journey.
-We have begun installing LimpetReaders, smart devices that fit directly onto meters and incrementally take images of the meter readings, which are transferred to a secure database, including the date/time, image taken, and data value, enabling accurate tracking of our water usage.
-We have installed 21 LimpetReaders in 2021, covering around 50% of our estate, and plan to roll them out across our whole estate in 2022.
+Area Our Targets Our Progress Carbon Emissions cont'd We aim to procure 100% of electricity from renewable sources by the end of 2022.
+Our electricity is provided by Smartest's 'natural' product, using only electricity generated by solar and wind.
+In 2022 we achieved our goal of having all electricity contracts procured by 100% renewable energy.
+Water We aim to roll out remote meter readers to our whole estate to obtain an accurate understanding of our water consumption as a Group.
+We aim to reduce our water consumption by 5% year-on-year following establishing our baseline in 2023.
+We aim to cover over 90% of our estate with Limpet Reader devices to identify sites with the highest consumption by the end of 2023.
+In 2022, we installed five Limpet Readers.
+To date, 25 have been installed across the estate, which covers ~60% of our estate.
+We plan to roll this out to 90% of our estate in 2023.
+We have introduced waterless urinals to 12 of our sites, to significantly reduce water consumption.
+We have Water Filtration system at 8 of our pubs.
+This enables us to bottle our own filtered water, instead of stocking mineral water and reduces our waste as bottles are reused on site.
+Regular audits are conducted at all sites, where all water taps and seals are checked for leaks, to ensure there is no waste.
+We have installed posters in all our kitchens, to educate staff on water usage and the importance of ensuring taps are turned off and the process for reporting leaks.
 Waste We aim to reduce waste to landfill by 5% year-on-year by improving our recycling methods, repurposing products, and sourcing from sustainable suppliers.
 Improve grease and fats recovery by upgrading existing and installing new grease recovery units at our kitchen sinks.
-Reduce use of paper by fully digitalising Food Safety and H&S records and accounting processes.
-Increase food waste segregation and create recycling targets for sites in 2022.
+Reduce the use of paper by fully digitalising Food Safety and H&amp;S records and accounting processes.
 We segregate our waste streams across our sites to ensure as much waste is sorted and recycled as possible.
-All of our cooking oil from fryers is recovered by Olleco and turned into biofuels for heating and transportation.
-We have started recycling oils and fats recovered by grease recovery units with Grease Guru.
-Grease is removed from site using vacuum tanks and taken to an anaerobic digestion plant to be broken down by micro-organisms.
-These micro-organisms release a methane-rich gas (biogas) which can be used to generate renewable heat and power, cut fossil fuel use and reduce greenhouse gas emissions.
-We are improving our waste data collection processes in 2022.
+All our cooking oil from our fryers are recovered by Olleco and turned into biofuels for heating and transportation.
+We recycle oils and fats recovered by grease recovery units with Grease Guru.
+Grease is removed from sites using vacuum tanks and taken to an anaerobic digestion plant, to be broken down by micro-organisms.
+These micro-organisms release a methane-rich gas (biogas), which can be used to generate renewable heat and power, reduce fossil fuel use and reduce GHG emissions.
+We aim to improve our waste data collection processes over time.